 When to harvest beets for processing

 For gardeners who plan to pickle or can their beets, the best time to harvest is any time after the ping-pong stage.
 You can process baby beets, cut up baseball-size roots, or even larger beets.
 I harvest roots that are slightly larger than my fist if I’m going to be pickling or canning them.
 Their flavors have fully developed, and you get a lot of bang for your buck, so to speak.
 A single cut up beet can fill an entire quart-sized mason jar.
 Yes, depending on the variety, beet roots can get a little tough and pithy as they reach this large size, but the canning process softens them a good bit so it’s not a problem.
 Here’s one of my favorite pickling recipes.

 Harvesting beets for long-term storage

 For those who grow beets for winter consumption and long-term storage, knowing when to harvest beets for optimum shelf-life is key.
 You want the skins to be thick and tough, the roots to be firm and plump, and the storage site to be “just right.”
-For this purpose, harvest beet roots when their shoulders start to develop a corky appearance and the roots are at least the size of a man’s fist.
+For this purpose, harvest beet roots when their shoulders start to develop a corky appearance and the roots are about the diameter of a man’s fist.